gulmert89/studyRoom_docker/README.md

     1. **STDIN**: Stuff you type
     2. & 3. **STDOUT & STDERR**: Stuff that shows up on the screen
 * `-i, --interactive`: Attaches to our terminal's STDIN.
 * `-t, --tty`: Basically, prettifies/formats and shows up the output on our screen (actually, it does a bit more than that.
-"Allocates a pseudo-TTY [terminal]" as stated in help file.).
+"Allocates a pseudo-TTY [terminal]" as stated in help file).
 ### 1.2.11.
 Getting a Command Prompt in a Container
 * We'll open up a shell and not use `docker exec` over and over again.
 * `docker exec -it 2e532f124ba8 sh`: Opens up a shell.
 Then comes:<br>